 When he's planning an experiment, McGill selects a laser of a certain frequency — this means how often a wave of light repeats.
 Light's photons are packets of energy, and that energy is proportional to the frequency of the light.
 The higher the frequency of the light, the more energy it has.

 Polarization is the term for the orientation of a laser's wavelength — whether our wave is oscillating horizontally, vertically or, circularly (which can in turn be clockwise or counterclockwise!).
 Polarization's interaction with a magnetic field makes for some interesting, highly varied data, and this is the meat of scientists' optical investigations.

 These kinds of experiments can show McGill and others how much a sample has been magnetized, among other interesting changes.
 To give a couple of examples in many experimental options, if a sample's opaque, the light that hits the sample and bounces back can be measured for magneto-optical Kerr effect — the effect being the change to that light.
 If the sample is translucent or transparent, you can measure the Faraday effect instead.
 While it's the same measure of how the light has changed, you're just doing it with the light that passed through the sample.

-How do you throw a laser beam away when you're done with it?
+How do you get rid of a laser beam when you're done with it?